opensearch-project/documentation-website/_opensearch/rest-api/nodes-apis/nodes-hot-threads.md

 ## Required permissions

-If you use the security plugin, make sure you have the appropriate permissions:
+If you use the security plugin, make sure you set the following permissions: `cluster:monitor/nodes/hot_threads`.
-`cluster:monitor/nodes/hot_threads`
-{: .note }